fabricjs/fabric.js/src/LayoutManager/README.md

 - result of strategy.calcLayoutResult
 - nextCenter ( that is part of result, duplicate )
 - prevCenter 0,0 in case of INITIALIZATION
-- offset calculated with prevCenter, nextCenter and various switches ( needs semplification removing `objectsRelativeToGroup`)
+- offset calculated with prevCenter, nextCenter and various switches ( needs simplification removing `objectsRelativeToGroup`)

 commitLayout will get the above results and